LassoSoft/LassoGuide/lasso_guide_source/operations/encryption.rst

 Store and Check Encrypted Passwords
 -----------------------------------

-The ``encrypt_md5`` method can be used to store a secure version of a password for a site visitor.
+The `encrypt_md5` method can be used to store a secure version of a password for a site visitor.
 On every subsequent visit, the password given by the visitor is encrypted using the same method and compared to the stored value.
 If they match, then the visitor has supplied the same password they initially supplied.

-The following example takes a vistor-supplied password from a form and stores it into the "people" table in the "contacts" database::
+The following example takes a visitor-supplied password from a form and stores it into the "people" table in the "contacts" database::

    local(visitor_password) = web_request->param('password')